jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2025/day07/README.md

 A `sum()` operation around this gives the total number of splits on each level.

-Processing the entire manifold was done with a `fold()` operation, with `0` as the initial value for `totalSplits` and the number of splits on each level added to it in each iteration.
-Since the lines from the input are chunked by two, the `fold()` operation will process each chunk of the manifold separately.
-The lines with the splitters are isolated by using parameter destructuring:
+Processing the entire manifold was done with a `fold()` operation, with `0` as the initial value for the accumulator, `totalSplits`.
+The `fold()` operation processes two lines of input at a time.
+The line that doesn't have splitters is ignored by using parameter destructuring and an unnamed parameter, `_`:

 ```kotlin
     manifold.fold(0) { totalSplits, (splitters, _) ->